antosubash/abp-react/README.md

 # ABP React

-This repo is a work in progress.
+This repo is a work in progress(preparing for beta release).
 It only has a landing page and a login page.
-The User Management, Role Management, Tenant Management and Settings Management pages are not yet implemented.
+The User Management, Role Management, Tenant Management, Settings Management and profile pages are implemented.
 Check the Current Status in the [Project Board](https://github.com/users/antosubash/projects/2)

 ## What is this?

 This is a React UI for the [ABP Framework](https://abp.io/).
-It is a work in progress and is not ready for production use.
+We are working on a beta release and it is offically not ready for production, However, you can use it with your own risk.
 It uses [AbpTemplate](https://github.com/antosubash/AbpTemplate) as the backend.
 It is built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Demo

-You can see a demo of the app [here](https://abpreact.antosubash.com/).
+You can see a demo of the app [here](https://abpreact.antosubash.com/)

 ## LightHouse Score